-Maturana, Humberto, and Francisco Varela (1980) Autopoiesis and Cognition: The Realization of the Living, Boston Studies in the Philosophy of Science [Cohen, Robert S., and Marx W. Wartofsky (eds.)], Vol. 42, Dordecht: D. Reidel Publishing Co.
+Maturana, Humberto, and Francisco Varela (1980) Autopoiesis and Cognition: The Realization of the Living, Boston Studies in the Philosophy of Science [ Cohen, Robert S., and Marx W. Wartofsky (eds.)], Vol. 42, Dordecht: D. Reidel Publishing Co.

 Information, computation, cognition.

-Agency-based hierarchies of levels
+Agency-based hierarchies of levels.

-A short summary of the argument:
+A short presentation of the framework

-- 1. Information constitutes a structure consisting of differences in one system that cause differences in another system.
-In other words, information is <observer>-relative. - 2.
+- Information constitutes a structure consisting of differences in one system that cause differences in another system.
+In other words, information is <observer> relative. - 2.
 Computation is information processing (dynamics of information).
 It is a physical process of morphological change in the informational structure which is the physical implementation of information, as there is no information without physical implementation (Landauer).